Cathy Allen, Love Worth Finding

-Richard (Rich) P. Bott II is the President and CEO of Bott Radio Network, which broadcasts quality Bible teaching and Christian news and information.
-Operating 93 24/7 stations with a combined coverage of 50 million people across the heart of America, BRN also broadcasts nationwide via Sky Angel and Apple TV, worldwide online at www.bottradionetwork.com, and on iPhone, Android and iPad devices.
-Rich has 41 years of Christian radio broadcast experience.
-Rich serves in a variety of leadership roles: Chairman, NRB; Board of Governors and Executive Committee, Council for National Policy; Board of Directors, Life Issues Institute, Inc. He received his MBA from Harvard Business School.
+Rich Bott is the President and CEO of Bott Radio Network, which broadcasts quality Bible teaching, Christian news and information 24/7.
+Operating 115 stations with a combined coverage of 59 million people across the heart of America, BRN also broadcasts worldwide online at www.bottradionetwork.com, BRN mobile apps, Apple TV, iTunes, iHeartRadio, and TuneIn.
+Rich has 45 years of Christian radio broadcast experience.
+He currently serves on the Board of Directors and Executive Committee, NRB; Board of Governors and Executive Committee, Council for National Policy; Board of Directors, Far East Broadcasting Company and Life Issues Institute, Inc. He received his M.B.A. from Harvard Business School.
 He lives in Overland Park, KS.

 Bob Butts is a graduate of Moody Bible Institute and Columbia College Chicago.
 He worked for Moody Broadcasting before joining Truth For Life with Alistair Begg.
 He has been the Executive Vice President of the ministry since 1997.
-Bob is married to Heidi, and they have three daughters: Abigail (21), Jessica (19) and Victoria (17).
+Bob is married to Heidi, and they have three daughters: Abigail, Jessica, and Victoria.

 According to former CNN journalist Paula Zahn, Phil is rare — a working producer in Hollywood with a Ph.D. in Theology.
 He’s produced everything from Super Bowl commercials to creating the most successful Christian media programming of the last few decades.
-His book, One Big Thing: Discovering What You Were Born to Do, helps you find the great purpose and calling for your life.
+His book, One Big Thing: Discovering What You Were Born To Do, helps readers find the great purpose and calling for their lives.
 His book, Unique: Telling Your Story in the Age of Brands and Social Media, will inspire the Church to change the way it engages today’s culture.
-In addition to writing at philcooke.com, he is also a contributor to The Huffington Post, Fast Company, Forbes.com, Wired.com and FoxNews.com.
+In addition to writing at philcooke.com, he is also a contributor to The Huffington Post, Fast Company, Forbes.com, Wired.com, and FoxNews.com.

-Stuart W. Epperson is Chairman of the Board of Salem Communications Corporation, the leading U.S. radio broadcaster, Internet content provider, and magazine publisher targeting audiences interested in Christian and family-themed content and conservative values programming.
+Stuart W. Epperson is Chairman of the Board of Salem Media Group, the leading U.S. radio broadcaster, Internet content provider, and magazine publisher targeting audiences interested in Christian and family-themed content and conservative values programming.
 He has served in that role since founding the company in the early 1970s with his brother-in-law, Edward Atsinger.
 Epperson holds a B.A. in Radio and Television Broadcasting and a master’s degree in Communications.
-He has been involved in broadcasting since the early 1950s when he worked as a Disc Jockey, and he built his first radio station in 1961.
-He lives in Ponte Vedra, FL, with his wife Nancy.
+He has been involved in broadcasting since the early 1950s when he worked as a disc jockey, and he built his first radio station in 1961.
+He lives in Ponte Vedra, FL, with his wife, Nancy.

 Tony Evans, The Urban Alternative

-Dr. Tony Evans is Founder and Senior Pastor of the 8,500-member Oak Cliff Bible Fellowship in Dallas, Founder and President of The Urban Alternative, former Chaplain of the NFL’s Dallas Cowboys, and present Chaplain of the NBA’s Dallas Mavericks.
-His radio broadcast, The Alternative with Dr. Tony Evans, can be heard on more than 850 U.S. radio outlets daily and in more than 80 countries.
+Dr. Tony Evans is Founder and Senior Pastor of Oak Cliff Bible Fellowship in Dallas, Founder and President of The Urban Alternative, former Chaplain of the NFL’s Dallas Cowboys, and present Chaplain of the NBA’s Dallas Mavericks.
+His radio broadcast, The Alternative with Dr. Tony Evans, can be heard on nearly 1,000 U.S. radio outlets daily and in more than 130 countries.

 Roger K. Kemp, Roger Kemp and Company, Inc.

-Dr. Richard Land is President of The Ethics & Religious Liberty Commission, the Southern Baptist Convention's official entity assigned to address social, moral, and ethical concerns, with particular attention to their impact on American families and their faith.
-Dr. Land graduated with a B.A. from Princeton University and a Doctor of Philosophy degree from Oxford University in England.
+Dr. Richard Land is President of Southern Evangelical Seminary, a non-denominational seminary based in Charlotte, NC, which offers bachelor, master, D.Min., and Ph.D. degrees in theology, philosophy, evangelism, and classic apologetics.
+In addition to his presidential duties, Dr. Land also teaches at the seminary.
+Prior to becoming President of SES, Dr. Land served for 25 years as the President of The Ethics & Religious Liberty Commission, the Southern Baptist Convention's official entity assigned to address social, moral, ethical, and religious liberty concerns, with particular attention to their impact on American families and their faith.
+Dr. Land graduated with a B.A. (magna cum laude) from Princeton University and a Doctor of Philosophy degree from Oxford University in England.
 He also received a Master of Theology (Honors Program) degree from New Orleans Baptist Theological Seminary.
 Dr. Land is a native Houstonian and a sixth-generation Texan.
-His record as a pro-family advocate is capped by his proudest accomplishment — his more than 35-year marriage to his wife Dr. Rebekah Land and his personal investment with her in the lives of their three adult children, Jennifer, Richard, Jr., and Rachel.
+His record as a pro-family advocate is capped by his proudest accomplishment — his more than 42-year marriage to his wife, Dr. Rebekah Land, and his personal investment with her in the lives of their three adult children: Jennifer, Richard Jr., and Rachel and their families.

-Nev Larson is celebrating 46 years in Christian broadcasting and with Crawford Broadcasting in management of their Buffalo/Toronto, 110,000-watt WDCX-FM.
-He also serves as Director of Christian Programming for all of Crawford’s other major market stations.
-Nev was a long-time NRB Radio Committee member, has served on the NRB Finance Committee, the NRB Resolutions Committee, and for many years on the ENRB Board.
-Nev and his wife Sue have been married for 49 years and have three children: their oldest son, Erik, was called home to Heaven suddenly at age 32; their son Brett (an NRB member) engages in full-time Christian radio as the newly appointed WDCX General Manager; and their daughter, Krista, is a pastor’s wife in Virginia.
+Nev Larson is celebrating 50 years with Crawford Broadcasting in management of their Buffalo/Toronto 110,000 watt WDCX-FM station and as Director of Christian Programming for all of Crawford’s other major market stations.
+Nev is a member of the NRB Board of Directors, a long-time NRB Radio Committee member, has served on the NRB Finance Committee, the NRB Resolutions Committee, and for many years on the ENRB Board.
+Nev and his wife, Sue, have been married for 52 years and have three children: Erik, their oldest son, was called home to Heaven suddenly at age 32, son Brett is WDCX General Manager, and daughter Krista is a pastor’s wife in Virginia.
 They have been blessed with nine grandchildren.

 Robert (Bob) Lepine, FamilyLife

 Bob Lepine is Sr. Vice President and Chief Creative Officer of FamilyLife and Co-Host of FamilyLife Today®, FamilyLife's nationally syndicated radio program.
-A veteran of Christian radio, Bob received a Communications degree from the University of Tulsa.
+A veteran of Christian radio, Bob received a communications degree from the University of Tulsa.
 Prior to joining FamilyLife in 1992, he hosted his own live radio talk show and held various positions from News Anchor to Sales Manager and Station General Manager.
-He is the author of The Christian Husband and the on-air voice for Today In The Word, produced by Moody Radio, and for Truth for Life with Alistair Begg.
-Bob also serves on the Board of Directors for NRB.
-Bob and his wife Mary Ann live in Little Rock, AK, where Bob also serves as an elder and teaching pastor at Redeemer Community Church.
+He is the author of The Christian Husband and the on-air voice for Today In The Word, produced by Moody Radio and for Truth for Life with Alistair Begg.
+Bob also serves on the Executive Committee of NRB.
+Bob and his wife, Mary Ann, live in Little Rock, AR, where Bob also serves as an elder and teaching pastor at Redeemer Community Church.